apache/calcite/site/_docs/model.md

 `Schema.contentsHaveChangedSince` method to tell Calcite when it should consider its cache to be out of date.

-Tables, functions and sub-schemas explicitly created in a schema are not affected by this caching mechanism.
+Tables, functions, types, and sub-schemas explicitly created in a schema are not affected by this caching mechanism.
 They always appear in the schema immediately, and are never flushed.